-The most recent visit carried out by either the Council, the CQC or the NHS shall determine the provider's quality rating.
+The most recent visit carried out by either the Council or the CQC shall determine the provider's quality rating.
+For example, an inspection carried out by the CQC in August 2022 will be superseded by a visit carried out by the Council in June 2023..